RJB (Rik) Waenink MSc

 Most farmland birds in The Netherlands are in decline.
 Increasing crop diversity in the landscape through strip cropping may help these bird species.
 In this strip cropping, different crops are grown at short distance from each other, so that they all fall within the reach of a farmland bird.
 What does this cultivation method mean for farmland birds?
 I am trying to find an answer to that question in my PhD research.

-For example, the skylark (NL: veldleeuwerik) in the top photo has a nest in the crop in the foreground, but is within a few wingbeats in other crops to collect insects for its young.
-Do these skylarks indeed fly shorter distances to collect food?
+Yellow wagtails or skylarks mostly breed in cereal, which are included in the strip cropping.
+In a strip cropping field, these birds are in other crops within a few wingbeats to collect insects for its young.
+Do bird in strip cropping indeed fly shorter distances to collect food?
 And does strip cropping ensure a higher and more diverse insect availability?
-Does this eventually make it easier for a strip-breeding bird to raise its young?
+And are there more birds breeding on strip cropping?
 These are all exciting questions that are addressed in the research.
-Not only for skylark, but also for other farmland birds such as the yellow wagtail.

 The research results ultimately provide guidelines for farmers and policymakers and contribute to the transition to nature-inclusive arable farming.
-This research is a close collaboration between Wageningen University and the University of Groningen, and is part of the multidisciplinary research program on crop diversity 'CropMix', financed through the National Science Agenda.
+This research is a collaboration between Wageningen University and the University of Groningen, and is part of the multidisciplinary research program on crop diversity 'CropMix' (www.cropmix.nl).

 I am happy to answer questions about strip cropping and biodiversity (rik.waenink@wur.nl).
 Are you a student looking for a thesis?
 Feel free to send a message; there is always something exciting to do.